MarkNuar/Project_SE2/RASD/2Rasd.md

 * [D12] Each local officer receives his official credentials from the municipality (different from those used for report violations)
 * [D13] The municipality voids credentials of its employees or local officers at the end of their service
 * [D14] When using the S2B, the authority's device is always connected to internet

-//Maybe something to add

-//

-//

-//

-//

- * AddReport: when the users finds a vehicle which is commiting some kind of violation, he/she can take a picture and send a report to SafeStreets.
-The report will be made accessible to the authorities.
-    * GetMyReports: if there are any, the user will be able to see the chronology of his reports.
-   * GetViolationTypesByArea: the user can search for recurrent violations in an area, receiving only the type of violations committed.
-Other data on the violations, such as the photo of the car, will be omitted.

-   *   SeeStatistics: is possible to the ME
-        * GetImprovements: the ME is able to retrieve a list of possible improvements to apply on the street to achieve a safer environment for all the road users.
-All recommended improvements are applicable and have not been made yet.
-       * NotifyImprovements: the ME is able to modify the state of the improvement from "not completed" to "completed".
-A completed improvement will never be shown again with the GetImprovement function.
- * SeeStatistics:
-           * ValidateReports:
-           * MineReports: